The social chronicle of New York in 1975 through the prism of Welfare

 Between realism and deep immersion, the documentary film Welfare sheds light on the often overlooked realities of New York society in 1975.
 Under the direction of talented director Frederick Wiseman, this feature-length film offers an intense exploration of urban life at the time.

-With the cinematic scope of this film, Wiseman has established a significant milestone in the documentary genre.
+With a cinematic scope such as that displayed by this film, Wiseman has set a significant milestone in the documentary genre.
 Through an authentic and decisive gaze, the filmmaker plunges us into the heart of a welfare office, painting a poignant picture of the city's marginalized individuals.

 The film's protagonists include an impressive variety of social figures.
-Welfare focuses on the daily lives of the unemployed, the homeless, the sick and abused children.
+Welfare examines the daily lives of the unemployed, the homeless, the sick and abused children.
 Yet far from being a mere sociological painting, Wiseman 's film is a genuine cinematic intervention.

 Indeed, Welfare pushes the boundaries of traditional documentary conventions, presenting a detailed chronicle of the daily struggles of these marginalized individuals whom society struggles to understand.
 Such a realistic and intense depiction has since contributed to a reassessment of what social cinema can achieve.

-Frederick Wiseman 's contribution to Welfare is undoubtedly enhanced by the absence of a standard narrative, a tour de force that adds a superlative sense of authenticity to the interactions captured.
+Frederick Wiseman 's contribution to Welfare is undoubtedly strengthened by the absence of a standard narrative, a tour de force that adds a superlative sense of authenticity to the interactions captured.

 Ultimately, Welfare stands as an eloquent, poignant and necessary exploration of the world of the excluded and disenfranchised.
 As director, Frederick Wiseman has crafted a visually captivating and emotionally evocative narrative that continues to resonate with viewers long after the screening is over.